falent/googleHomeAssistantExpressNodeJS/README.md

 # 7. Instructions for a quick deployment

-We described in this section how can you deploy your app in heroku and firebase functions To deploy you can use a new instance of our image because we installed there heroku and firebase clients.
+We describe in this section how you can deploy your app in heroku and firebase functions.
+To deploy you can use a new instance of our image which will install heroku and firebase clients.

 `sudo docker run -v ~/Desktop/Template/Google_Assistant_universal_skill_template:/skill -itd  --network myNetwork --name myAssistantDeployment falent/google_home_assistant_express_node_js_server:deploying`

-you are in shell of your container and you can deploy your programmed skill.
+You are in shell of your container and you can deploy your programmed action.

 <div id='id-heroku'/>